ankittchouhan/TestRepo/GitHubNotes.md

 ### 2. **Branches**
 - Branches allow you to work on different versions of a project simultaneously.
 - The default branch is typically named `main`.
-- Developers often create new branches for features or bug fixes and later merge them into the main branch.

 ### 3. **Commits**
 - Commits are snapshots of your project at a specific point in time.